Greater London & City of London

 www.hrp.org.uk/BanquetingHouse

 Buckingham Palace - Royal Mews - The Royal Mews is an important branch of the Lord Chamberlain's Office and provides road transport for The Queen and members of the Royal Family by both horse-drawn carriage and motor car.
 It is also one of the finest working stables still in existence, responsible for the training of the Windsor Greys and Cleveland Bays, the horses that pull the royal carriages.
 45-minute guided tour, see The Diamond Jubilee State Coach, some of The Queen’s horses that draw the coaches and carriages housed in the Mews, the royal collection of historic carriages and coaches", multimedia tours, gift shop - "All areas of the Royal Mews have level access.
-As the Royal Mews is an historic site the floors are uneven and cobbled in places and visitors should take care...The ticket sales desks, shop till counters and the multimedia tour collection points are equipped with induction loops", accessible toilets
+As the Royal Mews is an historic site the floors are uneven and cobbled in places and visitors should take care...The ticket sales desks, shop till counters and the multimedia tour collection points are equipped with induction loops", there is a "Changing Places" accessible toilet

 Buckingham Palace - State Rooms - The Palace's nineteen State Rooms predominantly reflect the taste George IV (r.1820-30).
 The Picture Gallery, 47-metre room, among the great artists represented are Titian, Vermeer, Rembrandt, Rubens, Van Dyck and Claude -"The State Rooms of Buckingham Palace are fully accessible ...Wheelchair access and step-free access are available via a separate entrance at the front of the Palace.
 Both must be pre-booked...Manual wheelchairs are available to borrow...Mobility scooters and powered wheelchairs are welcome and can be used in the Quadrangle and the Garden, and are permitted inside the Palace providing they are compatible with the lifts...The ticket sales desks, shop till counters and the multimedia tour collection and return points are equipped with induction loops...BSL video tours are available to borrow", accessible toilets